Encourage School Children To Draw & Appreciate Art.

 For centuries, art has been a powerful component of education.
 It was the basis of ancient societies' development and passed on throughout generations.
 Ancient Egyptians, for example, utilized art in every aspect of their culture from architecture to clothing and even in their daily food.

 Art education will help develop ways to use their creativity.
 One area is it improves their fine motor skill and can help a student with math and problem solving.
 With a good curriculum come a challenge to any student.
-The feeling of achievement is definetly a benefit of art.
+The feeling of achievement is definitely a benefit of art.

 Why is art important?